cellajs/permission-manager/APIS.md

 > Type: Interface

 The required format for memberships used by the Permission Manager.
-This interface is utilized to configure the `MembershipAdapter`.
+This interface is utilized to configure the [MembershipAdapter](#MembershipAdapter-API).

 #### Attributes
 | Property | Type | Description|